 4. INSURANCE.

-Affiliate will be eligible to participate in insurance programs provided by USSA.
+Affiliate will be eligible but not required to participate in insurance programs provided by USSA.

 5. INDEMNIFICATION.

 Each party shall defend, indemnify and hold the other harmless from and against any and all liability, loss, expense, reasonable attorneys' fees, or claims for injury or damages arising out of the performance of this Agreement, but only in proportion to and to the extent such liability or claims for injury or damages are caused by, or result from, the negligent or intentional acts or omissions of the offending party.